geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 This is good!
 It means MapServer is running.
 Next we can check that the front-end container is running by opening <http://localhost:5001/points.html>.
 Hopefully you'll see a map, and we're ready to start the workshop.

+## Possible Errors

+* The error `error during connect: this error may indicate that the docker daemon is not running` indicates that the Docker service isn't running.
+You will need to start Docker, for example by opening Docker Desktop.